Tom Landry: Death

 Landry was diagnosed with leukemia in May 1999.
-Nine months later, Landry died on February 12, 2000, at the age of 75.
+He died nine months later on February 12, 2000, at the age of 75.

 Landry's funeral service was held at Highland Park United Methodist Church, where he was an active and committed member for 43 years.
 He was interred in the Sparkman-Hillcrest Memorial Park Cemetery in Dallas.
 A cenotaph dedicated to Landry, complete with a depiction of his fedora, was placed in the official Texas State Cemetery in Austin at the family's request.

 The Cowboys wore a patch on their uniforms during the 2000 season depicting Landry's trademark fedora.
 A bronze statue of Landry stood outside of Texas Stadium, and now stands in front of AT&T Stadium since the Cowboys relocated in 2009.
 The section of Interstate 30 between Dallas and Fort Worth was named the Tom Landry Highway by the Texas Legislature in 2001.
 The football stadium in Landry's hometown of Mission, Texas, was named Tom Landry Stadium to honor one of the city's most famous former residents.
 Similarly, Trinity Christian Academy's stadium in Addison, Texas, is named Tom Landry Stadium in honor of Landry's extensive involvement and support of the school.
 An elementary school in the Carrollton-Farmers Branch Independent School district, very near the Cowboys former training facility in Valley Ranch, is also named in honor of Landry.
 The Tom Landry Welcome Center at Dallas Baptist University, where he was a frequent chapel speaker and award recipient, was posthumously dedicated to him in 2002.

 In 2013, a major new biography of Landry was published, entitled The Last Cowboy.